-NOVATO, Calif., May 09, 2016 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today reported its financial results and corporate update for the quarter ended March 31, 2016.
+NOVATO, Calif, May 04, 2017 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today reported its financial results and corporate update for the quarter ended March 31, 2017.

-Total operating expenses for the first quarter of 2016 were $53.6 million compared with $21.5 million for the same period in 2015.
-Non-cash stock-based compensation accounted for $10.2 million and $2.4 million of total operating expenses in the first quarter of 2016 and 2015, respectively.
+Total operating expenses for the first quarter of 2017 were $70.0 million compared with $53.6 million for the same period in 2016, including non-cash stock-based compensation of $14.5 million and $10.2 million for the first three months of 2017 and 2016, respectively.
 The increase in total operating expenses is due to the increase in development, commercial, and general and administrative costs as the company grows and advances its pipeline.

-- Phase 3 study data expected in mid-2016.
-The pivotal blinded placebo-controlled 48-week study is fully enrolled, and data are expected in mid-2016.
-Outside of the US, the primary endpoint is the percent reduction in urinary glycosaminoglycans (GAG) excretion after 24 weeks of treatment.
-In the US, there is no primary endpoint declared; the Food and Drug Administration (FDA) will consider the totality of data on a per-patient basis.
+- Ultragenyx is on track for regulatory filings in the U.S. and Europe in the first half of 2017, based on Phase 3 study results.
+In Europe, the primary endpoint is the percent reduction in urinary glycosaminoglycans (GAG) excretion after 24 weeks of treatment.
+The EMA has indicated that some evidence or trend in improvement in clinical endpoints would also be necessary for approval.
+In the US, there is no primary endpoint declared; the FDA will consider the totality of data on a per-patient basis.

 Aceneuramic Acid Extended Release (Ace-ER) in GNE Myopathy